notnatedavis/astroPy/README.md

 # AstroPy

 This is a repository containing a python program for a variety of use cases regarding [elaboration].
+Computing the X Y coords of both points in space , and the 2nd task is translating the points to the night sky.

 ## Table of Contents
 - [Introduction](#introduction)